 When it comes to the best Android music player for your smartphone, you’re not exactly hurting for options.
 For starters, Google Play Music offers traditional functionality and cloud streaming, and it’s right there on your phone.
+For many of us, music is a part of our life.
+We love to listen to songs of different types and genres.
 So, why should you look for an alternate music player?
 Because the default Android player might not be feature-rich, it might not provide you with a satisfactory equalizer or its user interface might not be convenient.

 List of Top 15 Best Music Player Apps For Android

 If you have your own music collection and the stock music player isn’t doing it for you, then here are our picks for the best music player apps for Android without any particular order and curated based on their stars found on Google Play pages.
 Some of the apps listed here will have either a monthly fee or a one-time fee, so be prepared to shell out a few bucks if you want to get these.

 Google Play Music

 - Radio curated by experts for anything you want to hear

 - Store up to 50,000 songs from your personal music collection

 - Listen on Android, iOS, and the web

 - Download music to your device and listen when you’re not connected

 Google Play Music provides free, ad-supported radio for what you’re doing, how you’re feeling, or what you want to hear.
 Bring your own music collection with you by uploading 50,000 of your own songs; then listen to them across Android, iOS, and the web, for free.